alfa-sw/alfa_cr6/doc/issues_setup_platform_RBPi_alfaCR6.md

 <a name="issue-4"></a>
 1. **launch alfa_CR6 with user admin error - ([back to top](#top))**
-  it is necessary to grant the access to X server to the user admin (and maybe create a specific supervisor alfa_CR6 process so it can be launched automatically)
+  it is necessary to grant the access to X server to the user admin (and maybe create a specific supervisor alfa_CR6 process so it can be launched automatically).

   <a name="issue-4-fix"></a>
   ** FIX **